Observing geometry of quantum states in a three-level system: Experimental Details

 By defining the three eigen-modes of the qutrit state as

 the state of single photons go through the state preparation module can be written as

 For realistic implementation of the two PRs, we use different set-ups.
-LR1 is implemented by a liquid crystal phase retarder (Thorlabs, LCC1113-B) with its optical axis parallel to the horizontal polarization.
+The first PR is implemented by a liquid crystal phase retarder (Thorlabs, LCC1113-B) with its optical axis parallel to the horizontal polarization.
 Different phase $\phi_1$ can be realized by applying different voltage to this retarder.
-However, due to the tiny separating distance (4mm) of the two spatial modes and limited retardance uniformity of the liquid crystal phase retarder, the second PR is realized by a QWP-HWP-QWP configuration with two QWP setting at $45^\circ$ and an E-HWP setting at $\frac{\phi_2}{4}$, which equivalently performing the unitary operation below by using the Jones matrix notation \cite{PhysRevA.64.012303} of wave plates,
+However, due to the tiny separating distance (4mm) of the two spatial modes and limited retardance uniformity of the liquid crystal phase retarder, the second PR is realized by a electronically-controlled HWP sandwiched by two quarter-wave plates (QWPs) (a QWP-HWP-QWP configuration) \cite{PhysRevLett.118.020403} with the HWP setting at $\frac{\phi_2}{4}$ an the two QWPs setting at $45^\circ$, which equivalently performing the unitary operation below by using the Jones matrix notation \cite{PhysRevA.64.012303} of wave plates,

 By electrically setting different angels to E-HWP, different $\phi_2$ can also be achieved.
+All the components in state preparation module are electronically-controlled or fixed, which ensure high repeatability in state preparation stage when measuring different observables.